 - Difference between vinyl and rubber.
 The vinyl seal is going to be a little bit stiffer than the rubber seal.
 The rubber seal is going to be slightly better for extreme hot and cold temperatures.
 Both seals have ribs on the one side to help keep out the dust, dirt and water.

 - Overall length of the seal.
 If you order seal from us then we will ship your seal with an extra 5" to 6".
 So if you order a 9' long piece of seal then the actual length of seal you get will approximately be 9'6".
 The extra seal is for tucking back into the retainer when you install it.

 Still Not Sure What To Order?
 If you've taken the measurements but you're still not sure what to order then we recommend that you Contact Us.
 If you have some pictures of your bottom seal and retainer please include them.
 We'll do our best to help you figure out what you need.
 You can also order a Seal Sample Pack.
-Choose at least four different samples with the option to add two additional samples and we'll send you all four types of the 1/4" T-style seal we sell in 4" lengths.
+Choose at least four different samples with the option to add two additional samples and we'll send you the types of the 1/4" and/or 5/16" T-style seal we sell in 4" lengths.
 With the small samples you feel the difference between the vinyl and rubber seals plus you can see if the "T" part of seals fit properly in your garage door retainer.
 This will also help determine if our seals will work in your door without having to buy a long piece of seal only to find it doesn't fit your door and having to pay $9 or $10 to return it to us.
 The Seal Sample Pack includes free shipping and you can find it here.